David Eisenbud

 Research Interests

-My first paper was about permutation groups, and my thesis and subsequent few papers on non-commutative ring theory (my thesis advisors were Saunders MacLane and, unofficially, the English ring-theorist J.C.
+My first paper was about permutation groups, and my thesis and subsequent few papers was on non-commutative ring theory (my thesis advisors were Saunders MacLane and, unofficially, the English ring-theorist J.C.
 Robson.)
 I turned to commutative algebra, and subsequently to singularity theory, knot theory, and algebraic geometry.
 My papers also include one on a statistical application of algebraic geometry and one on juggling.
 Recently I've worked on the homological aspects of commutative algebra and algebraic geometry; and on computational tools for these fields:

 Ever since the early 70s I've used computers to produce examples in algebraic geometry and commutative algebra, and I've developed algorithms to extend the power of computation in this area.
 In 2009 I joined Mike Stillman and Dan Grayson as Co-PI on the grant to (further) develop the Macaulay2 system for symbolic computation.
 Some of the papers I'm proudest of were partly inspired by computations with that system.